kimoppalfens/kimoppalfens.github.io/_posts/2018-12-10-CMG with HTTP.md

 - CMGHttpHandler.log, CMGService.Log, SMS_Cloud_ProxyConnector.log (client traffic issues)

 Client Side Logs :
-- DALOperationProvider.log (AAD token issues)
+- ADALOperationProvider.log (AAD token issues)

 And don't forget that the Cloud Management Gateway Connector Analyzer exists to help you troubleshoot issues between your site server and the CMG.
-Anoop has a nice blog on SCCM CMG torubleshooting [here](https://www.anoopcnair.com/sccm-cmg-troubleshooting/)
+Anoop has a nice blog on SCCM CMG troubleshooting [here](https://www.anoopcnair.com/sccm-cmg-troubleshooting/)

 That's it folks !
 Hope you enjoyed reading this blog and feel free to comment if something is not clear.